 \subsection{Model-specific variations and the impact of scale}

-While the general information hierarchy is consistent across all models, there are certain variations among different models and scales as can be observed from the probing results.
+While the general information hierarchy is consistent across all models, the probing results reveal certain variations among different model families and scales.

-For speaker-related tasks, it can be seen that models with objectives targeting noisy and multi-speaker environments, like WavLM~\cite{wavlm}, are most likely to succeed, as can be seen from that WavLM-Large achieves the highest or near-highest test accuracies.
-This finding informs our design of a WavLM-Large-based voice timbre attribute detection (vTAD) system for the vTAD challenge of China's 20$^{th}$ National Conference on Man-Machine Speech Communication, which achieved the second and fourth place in the `unseen-speaker' and the `seen-speaker' track, respectively~\cite{chiu25vtad}.
+For speaker-related tasks, models with pre-training objectives targeting noisy and multi-speaker environments, such as WavLM~\cite{wavlm}, are most successful.
+WavLM-Large achieves the highest or near-highest test accuracies across these attributes.

-The analysis across different scales of the models, however, reveals a crucial trade-off.
-While larger models with larger training data size show clear performance gains on complex high-level traits like \textbf{Speaker} and \textbf{Emotion}, the improvement for fundamental acoustic and prosodic features is often marginal.
-This suggests that for downstream tasks requiring fine-grained manipulation on speaker-specific features, smaller and more efficient \textit{Base} or \textit{Base-Plus} models may offer enough performance and better performance-to-cost ratio, while tasks requiring high-level speaker or emotion modelling benefits significantly from larger-scale variants of the models.
+However, analysing the models across different scales reveals an important trade-off.
+While larger models trained on more extensive datasets exhibit clear performance gains on complex high-level traits like \textbf{Speaker} and \textbf{Emotion}, improvements for fundamental acoustic and prosodic features are often marginal.
+This suggests that for downstream tasks requiring fine-grained manipulation of speaker-specific features, smaller and more efficient \textit{Base} or \textit{Base-Plus} models may offer sufficient performance and an improved performance-to-cost ratio.
+Conversely, tasks requiring high-level speaker or emotion modelling benefit significantly from larger-scale model variants.